 These are the values I was raised under, they guide my decision-making processes, and I’ll continue to live by them as your representative in Congress.

-Gone are the days where we’ll allow Polk County to be one of the worse counties in America for food-insecurity with no help from your Congressman.
+Gone are the days where we’ll allow Polk County to be the second worst county in America for food-insecurity with no help from your Congressman.
 Gone are the days where our representative tries to harm sick people to give a 700 billion bailout to the richest 1%.
 And gone are the days where we use race, gender, sexual orientation, and all the other social wedge-issues to divide us.
 We are Americans, and we’re united in our goal of creating a better community for our kids and grandkids.